ba-st/Willow/docs/Migration-Guide.md

 ## Version 8 to 9

-The following methods has been deprecated and can be automatically converted using the proposed rewrite expressions:
+The following methods have been deprecated and can be automatically converted using the proposed rewrite expressions:

 - `TableWebViewBuilder >> addColumnTitled: aTitle rendering: aRenderingCommand`